edward3h/departmento/docs/index.md

 Departmento may use browser local storage to record your selections or data between pages.
 It does not save data externally.

+## Compatibility

+I tested with Chrome on my Mac.
+In theory I used features available in other modern web browsers...